International Health Insurance

 When you move abroad, one of the most important parts of your financial security is your international health insurance plan.
 While expats may become part of the local government health plan if they satisfy certain residency and immigration requirements, such government plans, especially in second and third world countries, often cover only basic medical needs.
 In addition, you cannot take this LOCAL coverage with you to another country or back home.

-What Is Covered, What Is Not
+What Is Covered and What Is Not?

 Several multinational insurance companies offer international health insurance plans to meet the needs of expatriates.
 Basic plans provide for in-patient or in-hospital care, covering hospital accommodation, surgeons’, physicians’ and anesthetists’ charges.
 Included too, are specialists in radiology, pathology, oncology and radiotherapy.
 Local road ambulance is usually covered as well.